straysheep-dev/docker-configs/README.md

 Various docker configuration files.

 > [!NOTE]
+> Set each submodule's branch with: `git submodule set-branch --branch <branch> ./path/to/submodule` (don't include a trailing slash `/` in the path)
+>
-> Pull the latest changes from each submodule with: `git submodule foreach 'git pull'`
+> Pull the latest changes for each submodule with: `git submodule foreach 'git pull'`

 This project is similar to [straysheep-dev/packer-configs](https://github.com/straysheep-dev/packer-configs).
 The primary use-case is for CI/CD with [molecule](https://ansible.readthedocs.io/projects/molecule/getting-started/) to automate testing of Ansible roles across multiple operating systems from one development machine.